alexeyvasilyev/rtsp-client-android/README.md

 # rtsp-client-android
-<b>Lightweight RTSP client library for Android</b> with almost zero lag video display.
+<b>Lightweight RTSP client library for Android</b> with almost zero lag video decoding (achived 20 msec video decoding latency on some RTSP streams).
 Designed for lag criticial applications (e.g. video surveillance from drones).

 Unlike [AndroidX Media ExoPlayer](https://github.com/androidx/media) which also supports RTSP, this library does not make any video buffering.
 Video frames are shown immidiately when they arrive.